longpractice/linux_kernel_index/mm/m.md

 ## mm_init
 routine used in start_kernel().
 Setup kernel memory allocators.
 It will call mem_init() which is architecture specific.
 In x86-32, it will call free_all_bootmem(() and x86_init.hyper.init_after_bootmem().

+## movable_zone
+a global variable showing the physical zone from which pages for the virtual ZONE_MOVABLE are taken is stored in the global variable movable_zone.